 The Board conducts regular self-evaluation to assess its performance and effectiveness once per term or every three years, whichever is shorter.
 Board members complete evaluation forms which are then provided to the Nominations Committee for their review and feedback.

-The Nominations Committee takes the lead in the renomination and reappointment process and are guided by various considerations set out in the Board Administration Guidelines, including Pro Bono SG’s strategic plan, the skillsets and experiences useful and related to our services and operations and the outcome of the Board’s evaluation of its performance and effectiveness.
+The Nominations Committee oversees the renomination and reappointment process and are guided by various considerations set out in the Board Administration Guidelines, including PBSG’s strategic plan, the skillsets and experiences useful and related to our services and operations and the outcome of the Board’s evaluation of its performance and effectiveness.

 Board Committees